 There are situations in which the use of force to defend yourself or defend another being is justifiable.
 Our criminal law allows for this, and yet also places a burden on us to utilize any other options available to us before we use force.
 It would be good for dog trainers to also be held accountable for their use of aversion and force in this way.
 I wonder what would change if trainers had to to build a case for their actions, including specifics of what other options had been considered, employed and discontinued or discarded before even trying them.

-Whenever I use force, I do three things:
+Whenever I use force (which is rare), I do three things:

 - Be as aware as I can be that I have used force I actually articulate to myself that I am using force (inner dialogue), and make a mental note to review this in depth.
 As soon as it is appropriate to do so, I then—

 - Ask myself why this use of force was necessary Sometimes, it is purely defensive or the only solution in that specific moment where I was taken off guard or the animal did something completely unexpected and potentially very dangerous to themselves. to me or to others nearby.
 Sometimes, I’m just a jerk with low levels of patience and have lost my sense of fairness.
 Either way, I have to hold myself accountable.
 I hold this proverb close to my heart: “Where knowledge ends, violence begins.”